ImIrys/javascript/README.md

 # javascript
-Pratice of functional programming using JS
+Pratice of functional programming using JS.